 "If you do not tell the truth about yourself, you cannot tell it about other people."Virginia Woolf

-Those of us who love Stacy London will once again enjoy reading her latest book about finding your style niche and how style can heal our inner selves.
+Those who love Stacy London will once again enjoy reading her latest book about finding your style niche and how style can heal your inner self.
 The Truth About Style is a more personal go-around this time, part-bio and part style health care.
-I say style because fashion isn't style.
-Fashion is the creative part of the industry that comes out with new trends every six months.
-But style is something personal, a reflection of our intimate selves.
+Style is something personal, a reflection of our intimate selves.
 The clothes we wear are a statement of who we are and comprise our "style".

 "Style is about creating possibility.
 It's taking passionate, strategic control of your image -- not just to dress for a job you may not even have known your were going to want but for oodles of other things you can't predict for your future."As a result of this, London chose nine women from the stories she received on social media with whom to work with on their style disconnect, as she terms it.
 She chose these nine women because their issues were common to many women and because she could identify with them.
 The women came to New York for "start-overs" which are a sort of style reboot based on what each woman wants/needs for her life.

 The first person Stacy tackles is herself because as she writes, she too has gone through this process.
 With plenty of cute and interesting pictures of herself way back when, Stacy tells about her struggle with psoriasis, a skin condition that can make life truly miserable.
-I know because I have a good friend who has it and who also has several children who have this condition.
-Sea water and ultra violet light provide relief, but it's difficult to deal with the scaly red patches that can cover legs, arms, face and scalp.
 Stacy's battle with psoriasis continued until she was in grade seven at which point she found a cream that worked.
 From this point on, Stacy started to heal from the emotional and physical scars of dealing with a condition that made her want to hide her body.
 Stacy could wear the clothes she really wanted to - she could choose the skin she wanted to present to the world.
 She could finally be herself.

 Woven between the rest of her personal story which includes anorexia and self-esteem issues are the stories and "start-overs" of the nine women.
 For each there is a picture of the outfit they wore to New York, followed by some commentary on each woman's story and how Stacy can relate their particular situation to her own life.
-It's a personal encounter both ways and the end results for each woman Stacy meets are, not surprisingly, fantastic.
-I found it wonderful to get to know Stacy London on a more personal level and to see how she sleuths out the style disconnect for each woman.
+It's a personal encounter both ways and the end result for each woman Stacy meets are, not surprisingly, fantastic.
+For fans of her show, The Truth About Style offers a wonderful opportunity to get to know Stacy London on a more personal level and to see how she sleuths out the style disconnect for each woman.
 At the end of all this, as London writes, "Style is a form of self-expression and aspiration."

-The Truth About Style is engaging, well written and is organized so you can read the book really anyway you want.
-I flipped through the chapters on the individual women and read those first, but Stacy's story is no less interesting.
-I didn't know she worked at Vogue and her anecdote about catching an elevator with Anna Wintour was quite humorous.
-I found it incredible that while suffering from anorexia, Stacy managed to get hired at Vogue without a second glance.
-On second thought, not really all that surprising considering the models that show up in Teen Vogue.
+The Truth About Style is engaging, well written and is organized in such a way as to allow readers to choose where to start.
+The chapters on the individual women are engaging, but Stacy's story is no less interesting.
+Fans may not know that Stacy worked at Vogue and her anecdote about catching an elevator with Anna Wintour was quite humorous.

-What I love about Stacy London is her take-no-prisoners attitude towards style and her ability to approach a person's style disconnect with compassion and humour, helping people understand why they dress the way they do and then offering them a way to be true to themselves.
+Stacy London's direct manner, her obvious gift for style and her ability to uncover a person's style disconnect with compassion and humour shine through in The Truth About Style.
+She offers an empathetic and revealing opportunity to people, allowing them to understand why they dress the way they do and then offering them a way to be true to themselves.

 Book Review: